avrazi/Gesture-Recognition-Glove-main/README.md

 # Gesture Recognition Glove

+## A short intro before starting the article.
+To anyone who will find themselves reading through this project, please know that, being written around 2020-2021, the algorith is most likely out-of-date, from the libraries and dev board used.
+I've kept everything untouched since then just as some sort comparison for myself a long time ago.
+Just a heads up, the way the scripts were written, is pure gold.
+Hope it helps!

 ## Task Analysis and Statement of Problem

 Communication is of significant importance in today’s data driven society, not only in extreme